Finn Russell: Scotland

 In 2012, Russell played at centre for Scotland at the World Rugby U20 Championships.
 Russell earned his first call-up to the senior national team during Scotland's summer 2014 tour of North America, where he started in the matches against the United States and Canada.
 That autumn, he started in all three of Scotland's November Tests against Argentina, New Zealand and Tonga.

 In 2014, Russell had what Scottish sportswriter Andy Newport called "a meteoric rise [that] saw the former Stirling County youngster blast his way into the national team in the space of six months."

 Russell established himself as Scotland's first-choice Number 10 during the 2015 Six Nations Championship, starting four of the team's five matches.
 He missed the defeat to Italy through suspension, his sin-binning against Wales having been upgraded to a two-week ban following a citation (and unsuccessful appeal).
 Russell scored his first international try in the final day defeat to eventual champions Ireland.

 Russell was selected in Scotland's 31-man squad for the 2015 Rugby World Cup, and scored a try in the team's opening match victory over Japan.

 The summer of 2017 began with Russell as part of Scotland's Southern Hemisphere tour.
 He created two tries in the opening match win over Italy in Singapore, and followed this with a try of his own a week later during victory over Australia.

 Russell played in all five of Scotland's 2018 Six Nations Championship fixtures.
-During the 25-13 victory over England, he threw an audacious pass on his own 22-yard line as part of an attack leading to a try scored by Sean Maitland.
+During the 25-13 victory over England, he threw a pass on his own 22-yard line as part of an attack leading to a try scored by Sean Maitland.
 This piece of skill was subsequently described by many pundits as being one of the greatest of all-time.

 Russell played in four of Scotland's 2019 Six Nations Championship fixtures, missing the match against France due to injury.
 He scored a try and two conversions and played pivotal role in Scotland's come back against England to earn a 38-38 draw.